 Since the excessively curved border/edge of the nail cannot grow back, the odds that you will develop any further ingrown toenails will be reduced to almost zero.

 Whether you opt for a simple trim or the permanent procedure, you can expect to be able to go home very soon afterward and return to normal activities like work and school by the next day, if not right away.

 What Happens if You Don't Go to a Podiatrist for an Ingrown Toenail?

 The only way to get rid of an ingrown toenail is to remove the nail that is penetrating the skin.
 The nail is causing the skin around it to become inflamed red and could even cause pus.
 You should never try to remove an ingrown toenail at home.
 This can cause bacteria to get into your skin.
 This can cause the ingrown toenail to get worse and lead to a whole list of other problems.
 If you are a diabetic, you should see a podiatrist immediately to prevent serious complications.

 Find Quick Relief for Your Ingrown Toenail in Surprise, AZ

 It is natural to be worried about seeing a doctor for an ingrown toenail, especially if you’ve never done so before.
-However, we do everything in our power to make the experience as painless and comfortable as possible.
+However, our Arizona ingrown toenail doctors do everything in their power to make the experience as painless and comfortable as possible.

 If you are currently dealing with a painful ingrown toenail, the best way to find quick and lasting relief is by making an appointment with Fixing Feet Institute.
 You can reach our office in Surprise, AZ, by giving us a call at (623) 584-5556.
 You can also complete our contact form to have a member of our office reach out to you to schedule.